The Haggai-Powered Hospital

-Training and taking on the role of the president of the Haggai International Alumni Association of Nagaland was a huge undertaking, but deciding to close his private practice and open the Christian International of Health Sciences and Research was perhaps the biggest risk and undertaking of Sedevi’s life.
+Training and taking on the role of the president of the Haggai International Alumni Association of Nagaland was a huge undertaking, but deciding to close his private practice and open the Christian Institute of Health Sciences and Research was perhaps the biggest risk and undertaking of Sedevi’s life.

 “We had a great task ahead of us, with very little staff and no money for salaries except what was there for the initial infrastructure,” says Sedevi.
 “We all took a very small salary in order to keep costs low.
 Several people observed us to see when we would collapse, thinking it was an unworkable model.”

-But nine years later, the Christian International of Health Sciences and Research has become one of the most reputable medical institutions in Northeast India, known for its compassion, quality of service, and affordable cost.
+But nine years later, the Christian Institute of Health Sciences and Research has become one of the most reputable medical institutions in Northeast India, known for its compassion, quality of service, and affordable cost.
 It is considered a highly successful public-private partnership and a model for others to follow.

 “Our vision is to develop Christ-centered leadership in healthcare, transforming communities through compassion, innovation, and excellence with the motto ‘Serve, Nurture, Transform,’” says Sedevi.